Workplace Safety and Health

 You have the right to a safe and healthy workplace regardless of your immigration status.

-If you believe working conditions are unsafe or unhealthful, you may file a confidential complaint with OSHA or the Wage & Hour Division.
-If you are in a state listed above with a state OSHA you can ask for an inspection.
+If you believe working conditions are unsafe or unhealthy, you may file a confidential complaint with OSHA or the Wage & Hour Division.
+If you are in a state listed above that operates an OSHA state plan, you can ask the state OSHA for an inspection.

 The temporary labor camp standard does not require separate housing for men and women.
 However, each person in a sleeping room must have at least 50 square feet of floor space and suitable storage space for their personal items.
 Beds, cots, and bunks must be at least three feet apart from one another.

-When you are doing hand-labor for more than three hours a day (including transportation) in the field of a farmer who has eleven or more hand laborers, your employer is required to provide clean toilet facilities and handwashing facilities with clean water, soap, and single-use towels, and a way to dispose of waste, including sanitary products.
+When you are doing hand labor for more than three hours a day (including transportation) in the field of a farmer who has eleven or more hand laborers, your employer is required to provide clean toilet facilities and handwashing facilities with clean water, soap, and single-use towels, and a way to dispose of waste, including sanitary products.
+Approved OSHA State Plans may cover farms with fewer hand laborers.
+Workers should inquire with the individual State OSHA to determine coverage.
 The employer’s failure to provide the required facilities may result in citations, penalties, and other actions as appropriate.

 If you believe your employer has not complied with these requirements, you should contact the Wage & Hour Division by telephone: 1-866-487-9243 (WHD).
-If you are in a state with a state OSHA which covers agricultural workers, you should contact the state OSHA.
+If you are in a state with an OSHA state plan which covers agricultural workers, you should contact the state OSHA.
 See the information at the beginning of this section, Workplace Safety and Health.

 Heat can make you sick or even kill you.
 Employers must protect their employees against heat stress.
-The ways to do this are providing water, rest, and shade breaks.
-If your employer does not, contact OSHA or if you are in a state with a state OSHA, you should contact that agency.
+The most basic ways to do this include providing water, rest, and shade breaks.
+If you believe your employer does not protect workers against heat overexposure, contact OSHA, or if you are in a state with an OSHA state plan, you should contact that agency.

 For more information visit OSHA’s Heat-Exposure or Heat Illness Prevention webpages.